Deltaximity/portfolio-v4/portfolio-v4/src/data/content/hotspot-app.md

 - Share any initial sketches, wireframes, or prototypes used to validate ideas with users.

 # Design and Development Process
+The development of the app incorprated some Agile elements and was planned entirely by me to ensure delivery on time with the intended features.

 ## Planning

-During the planning phase, we had to decide which frameworks to use.
+During the planning phase, we decided on which frameworks to use.

 ---